BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

         answer: >
           We are providing service to you in form of offering the best shopping experience we can.
 We also provide safe checkout to all customers.
-      - question: How is this different from what we have today?
+      - question: Where are you located?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a